nayanatara07/connectSphere/README.md

 ### 1. Raise an Issue

 1. **Go to the GitHub Repository:**
-   Open the repository link: [Community-Website GitHub Repo](https://github.com/happyrao78/Community-Website.git).
+   Open the repository link: [connectSphere GitHub Repo](https://github.com/nayanatara07/connectSphere.git).

 2. **Navigate to the Issues Tab:**
    Click on the "Issues" tab near the top of the repository page.